wisconic/npm-nic/README.md

 🌱 &nbsp;I'm am interested in learning more about DeFi Development, Javascript, Full-Stack Architecture & Testing, and what it is like to work on open source.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick prototypes that match the design team's vision.\
 🎓 &nbsp;I'm was recently endorsed for completion of [Lambda School's](https://lambdaschool.com/) Full-Stack Web [Track](https://lambdaschool.com/courses/full-stack-web-development).\
-🤔 &nbsp;[React Query](https://react-query.tanstack.com/overview) changed how I think about global, local, and server state management.\
+🤔 &nbsp;[React Query](https://react-query.tanstack.com/overview) changed how I think about global, local, and server state management.

+---

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>